vanHeemstraSystems/github-container-registry-headstart/100/100/200/README.md

 ```
 10. The workflow that you created will run whenever a new release is created in your repository.
 If the tests pass, then the package will be published to GitHub Packages.

-To test this out, navigate to the **Code** tab in your repository and create a new release.
+To test this out, navigate to the **Code** tab in your repository (here: https://github.com/vanHeemstraSystems/github-packages-demo-repository) and create a new release.
 For more information , see "(Managing releases in a repository](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository#creating-a-release)."